 Film Review: TedThe creator of TV’s “Family Guy” directs his first live-action movie—in which he gets to say and do all the profane, politically incorrect and just plain gross things he can’t say or do on television.
-And a lot of it is pr
+And a lot of it is pretty funny.

 From The Nutcracker to Chucky to Toy Story, the idea of toys that magically come to life isn’t exactly new.
 But nobody has done it quite like Seth MacFarlane, who has taken everybody’s favorite plush toy—the teddy bear—and turned it into the FAO Schwartz equivalent of Danny DeVito.